akifiips/Panel-Regression-in-R/README.md

 ## Contents

-- `DBP_Analysis.Rmd`: The R Markdown file containing the complete code and documentation for the analysis.
+- `panel_markdown.Rmd`: The R Markdown file containing the complete code and documentation for the analysis.
-- `DBP_Analysis.html`: The rendered HTML document generated from the R Markdown file.
+- `panel_dbp.R`: R Script file  containing all the codes used in the article.
-- `data/`: A folder containing the dataset used in the analysis.
+- `markdown.pdf`: PDF file of the R-markdown outcome

-## Getting Started
+- `dbp_data.xlsx`: Data used in showing the analsyis

 ### Prerequisites

 Ensure you have the following R packages installed:

 - `plm`
-- `dplyr`
+- `tidyverse`
 - `ggplot2`
 - `lattice`